 Technology and Monitoring

-Invest in call center software that provides real-time monitoring and reporting.
+Invest in cloud call center software that provides real-time monitoring and reporting.
 For inbound calling, this technology allows you to track call volume and agent performance, ensuring that you can adjust staffing levels as needed.

 To handle inbound calls effectively, keep your callers informed about expected wait times.
 Additionally, offer alternative support channels, such as live chat or email, to reduce the burden on phone-based agents.